Ikaros Math Functions

 Distances and Norms

-The function dist calculates the euclidean distance between two arrays or matrices.
+The function dist calculates the euclidean distance between two arrays.
 In the matrix case, the whole matrix is treated as a single array.
-The function norm calculates the euclideas norm of its argument.
-The functions dist1 and norm1 operate in the same way, but use the city-block norm.
+The function norm calculates the euclidean (L2) norm of its vector argument (or the Frobenius norm in the case of a matrix).
+The functions dist1 and norm1 operate in the same way, but use the city-block distance and the L1 norm.

 float dist(float * a, float * b, int size);